github/developer.github.com/content/webhooks/index.md

 ## Services

-A service is basically the name used to refer to a hook that has configuration settings, a list of available events, and default events.
+A service is basically the name used to refer to a webhook that has configuration settings, a list of available events, and default events.

 For instance, the